 Original frame from Iron Man 2 (2010), directed by Jon Favreau. © Marvel Studios (Walt Disney Company), distributed by Paramount Pictures.
 AI-assisted transformation using DALL·E 3, edited by James Baty.
 Used under fair use for artistic commentary, research and education.

 Leaders like Sergey Brin and Demis Hassabis are chasing AGI via Gemini and DeepMind AlphaCode 2.
-Others, like Safe Superintelligence Inc., are racing to build AGI-safe architectures from first principles.
+Others, like Ilya Sutskever at Safe Superintelligence Inc., are racing to build AGI-safe architectures from first principles.

 Alignment doesn’t begin at AGI.
 It begins now.